Reconfigurable Four-Photon Interference among Three Nodes on a Field Deployed Metropolitan Fiber Network: Theoretical Models

-Due to the Hong–Ou–Mandel (HOM) effect, identical photons bunch and thus consequently eliminate the two terms in the first parentheses of Eqs.~(\ref{eqn:HH}) and~(\ref{eqn:VV}).
-By combining the remaining terms and renormalizing their coefficients, we obtain:
+Applying Eq.~(\ref{eqn:Trans}) to the four-photon components in Eq.~(\ref{eqn:Ini_reframed}) yields a superposition over output-number patterns in modes \(e\) and \(f\), including (i) coincidence terms with one photon in each output mode, and (ii) bunching terms with two photons in a single output mode.
+When the interfering photons are indistinguishable in all degrees of freedom, multi-photon interference suppresses particular coincidence pathways (Hong--Ou--Mandel--type suppression), producing a dip in appropriately chosen four-fold coincidence counts as the relative temporal delay is scanned.
+Explicitly, the resulting four-photon state can be written as follows:

-Therefore, by controlling the polarizations of the two unaffected photons in modes \( b \) and \( d \), and performing 4-photon coincidence measurements, the final state described by Eq.~(\ref{final_BS}) can be projected onto either a N00N state (mode-mode entanglement) or a Bell state (particle-particle entanglement) shared between modes \( e \) and \( f \).
+Therefore, by controlling the polarizations of the two unaffected/locally retained photons in modes \( b \) and \( d \), and performing four-photon coincidence measurements, the final state described by Eq.~(\ref{final_BS}) can be projected onto either coincidence channels consistent with N00N-like correlation (mode-mode correlation) or a Bell-like correlation (particle-particle correlation) shared between modes \( e \) and \( f \).
 Specifically, when photons in modes \( b \) and \( d \) are identically polarized (both \( H \) or both \( V \)), the resulting state in modes \( e \) and \( f \) is a N00N state of the form \( \ket{2_V}_e - \ket{2_V}_f \) or \( \ket{2_H}_e - \ket{2_H}_f \), respectively.
-In contrast, when photons in \( b \) and \( d \) are cross-polarized, the \textit{post-selected} 4-photon coincidence projects modes \( e \) and \( f \) into the Bell singlet state \( \ket{H}_e \ket{V}_f - \ket{V}_e \ket{H}_f \).
-As illustrated in Fig.~\ref{fig:Layout}, the two unaffected photons in modes \( b \) and \( d \) are retained locally at UTC, while the photons in modes \( e \) and \( f \) are transmitted to two separate locations on the network, labeled `BQN' and `TQN' in the diagram, which are also shown in the bird's-eye view in Fig.~\ref{fig:Birdview}(b).
-Depending on the polarization configuration of modes \( b \) and \( d \) controlled by UTC, the remote sites BQN and TQN are projected into either a Bell state or a N00N state entangled configuration.
+In contrast, when photons in \( b \) and \( d \) are cross-polarized, the \textit{post-selected four-photon coincidence} projects modes \( e \) and \( f \) into the Bell singlet state \( \ket{H}_e \ket{V}_f - \ket{V}_e \ket{H}_f \).